streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 ## Modules: Map vs. Store

-Most non-trivial Substreams development initiatives will require the use of both maps and store modules and more than one of each.
+Most non-trivial Substreams development initiatives will require the use of both map and store modules and more than one of each.
 The exact number, responsibilities, and how modules communicate will depend on many factors specific to the developer’s desired, final Substreams solution.

 The two module types are commonly used together to construct the directed acyclic graph outlined in the Substreams manifest.
 Map and store modules are very different in their use and how they work.
 Understanding these differences is important for harnessing the full power of Substreams.

 Map modules are used for data extraction, filtering, and transformation.
 They should be used when direct extraction is needed avoiding the need to reuse them later in the pipeline.
-Extracting model data from an event or function's inputs are good examples.
+- Extracting model data from an event or a function's inputs are good examples.
+- Reading data from a block and transforming said data to a custum protobuf structure
+- Filtering out events and/or functions on *n* number of contracts

-For performance considerations, developers should use a single map, instead of multiple maps that extract single events.
-It's better to perform as much extraction as possible from a singular, top-level map module and then pass the data around for consumption by other Substreasms modules.
+For performance considerations, developers should use a single map, instead of multiple maps that extract single events/functions.
+It's better to perform as much extraction as possible from a singular, top-level map module and then pass the data around for consumption by other Substreams modules.
 This is the most straightforward, simplistic, and recommended approach for both the backend and consumer development experience.

 A few notable facts and use cases for working map modules include: